AndrewBubnov/jaunte/readme.md

 Small and performant implementation of the React state management idea, inspired by well-known Zustand library (https://github.com/pmndrs/zustand) approach.
+Jaunte, however, easily handles computed values of the box, if needed.

 Basic usage: create and export a hook, which is returned by `create` function.
 Store creator function, which takes the built-in setter `set` and returns an object with data and actions.
-Async actions are handled in the same way as synchronous.
+Both sync and async actions are handled in the same way.
 ```
 export const useDrinkStore = create<DrinkStore>(set => ({
     tea: 1,